Plocks2023/SC-Aduty/README.md

 1. If you want to add more ranks go to the config and copy a rank.
 Change “rang=” to the rank you want and change the clothing.
 There is no limit to how many ranks there can be.

-2. If you want to change the notify, search in the client files for “lib.notify({ ...” and change it to your notify.
+2. If you want to change the notify search in the client files for “lib.notify({ ...” and change it to your notify.
 In the server files, search for “TriggerClientEvent(‘ox_lib:notify’ ...” and change this to your notify as well.

 3. If your standard rang for your useres isn`t "user" go to server/commands.lua line 10 and change the user from **elseif xPlayer.getGroup() == 'user' then**